True Summer vs Soft Summer

 True Summer: cool, soft, medium-light

 True Summer sits right at the centre of the Summer season and is fully cool.
 Soft Summer, on the other hand, is pulled toward Autumn.
-It’s still cool, but less so, and noticeably softer and more blended.
+It’s still cool, but less so, and noticeably softer and more blended, with some hints from Autumn seasons.

-True Summer colours feel crisp in a gentle way, like a cool, misty day with clear air.
+The True Summer colour palette feels crisp in a gentle way, like a cool, misty day with clear air.
 Soft Summer colours feel hazier and more diffused, like early evening light or a soft overcast sky.

-So while both palettes are understated and elegant, Soft Summer is hazier and more blended, whereas True Summer is cooler and cleaner.
+So while both palettes are cool, muted and light, the Soft Summer palette is more muted and neutral-cool, whereas the True Summer palette is fully cool and slightly less muted than Soft Summer.

 True Summer colours are cool and softly desaturated, but they retain a sense of clarity.
-All colours have a grey or blue base, which keeps them calm and refined.
+All colours have a grey or blue base.

-Soft Summer colours are also muted, but more blended and slightly warmer by comparison.
+Soft Summer colours are more muted and slightly warmer by comparison.
 There’s more grey mixed in, which lowers contrast and creates a gentle, smoky effect.
 These colours feel quieter and more neutral overall.

 How to Determine If You’re a True Summer vs Soft Summer

-To tell these two apart, focus on coolness vs softness rather than lightness.
+To tell these two apart, focus on coolness vs softness.

 True Summer is cool first, soft second